nclarius/floating-tiles/README.md

 *System Settings* > *Window Management* > *KWin Scripts* > configuration button in the *Floating Tiles* entry.

-You may have to disable the script, apply, reenable, and reapply in order for the changes to take effect.
+You may need to disable the script, apply, reenable, and reapply in order for the changes to take effect.

 ## Usage